CiscoDevNet/esxi-auto-installer/README.md

 ## First task: Upload ISO

-ESXi Auto-Installer does not come bundled with an ESXi Installation ISO file.\
+ESXi Auto-Installer does not come bundled with an ESXi or Proxmox Installation ISO file.\
-The first time you visit the ESXi Auto-Installer web page, you will be asked to upload an ESXi Installation ISO.
+The first time you visit the ESXi Auto-Installer web page, you will be asked to upload an ESXi or Proxmox Installation ISO.
 Click the Browse button on this page to locate an ISO on your local machine.\
-After selecting a valid ESXi Installation ISO file, click Submit.
+After selecting a valid ESXi or Proxmox Installation ISO file, click Submit.

 Once the ISO is uploaded, you will be directed to the Home page.